Aged Care Trainers and Assessors

 Employers are normally looking for someone with the right qualifications and experience to do the job.
 You can make yourself more attractive as a candidate by developing more of both.

-Remember, you can only deliver and assess qualifications that you hold yourself.
+Remember, you can only deliver and assess the courses that you hold yourself.
 To maximise your opportunities for work, it helps to hold multiple qualifications.

-More advanced qualifications are not required to deliver training Certificate and Diploma level courses, but holding a relevant degree in a field such as nursing can show employers you are a true expert in your field of training.
+More advanced qualifications are not required to deliver training Certificate and Diploma level courses, but holding a relevant degree in a field such as nursing can show interested parties that you are a true expert in your field of training.

 You have experience as an aged care worker, but what about as a trainer?